These strategies will help Cognyte Software Ltd. (CGNT) succeed

 The recent increase in stakes in CGNT appears to be a result of several institutional investors and hedge funds increasing their positions.
 Edenbrook Capital LLC’s position in CGNT has increased by 11.65% in the first quarter.
 The company now owns 6,538,998 shares of the stock, with a value of $20.34 million, following the purchase of 682,528 additional shares during the last quarter.
 Global Alpha Capital Management L made another increased to its shares in CGNT during the first quarter, upping its stake by 6.25%.
 During the last quarter, the company picked up 383,260 additional shares for a total stake of worth $20.27 million, bringing number of shares owned by the company to 6,518,026.

-During the first quarter, Senvest Management LLC added a 159,669 position in CGNT.
-Neuberger Berman Investment Advis purchased an additional 0.22 million shares in the last quarter, increasing its holdings by 5.70%, now holding 4.05 million shares worth $12.59 million.
+During the first quarter, Neuberger Berman Investment Advis added a 455,119 position in CGNT.
+Senvest Management LLC purchased an additional 0.16 million shares in the last quarter, increasing its holdings by 3.68%, now holding 4.5 million shares worth $13.99 million.
 At the end of the first quarter, Legal & General Investment Manage decreased its CGNT holdings by -6.42% and now holds 3.96 million CGNT shares valued at $12.32 million with the lessened -0.27 million shares during the period.
 CGNT shares are owned by institutional investors to the tune of 87.80% at present.

 Leave a Reply